Meet Kolbe

 How I Show Up in My Work

-As I have received, so I also wish to give.
-I have been working with children, adolescents, and adults ranging from 6-70 years old as they come to resolve their experiences of childhood sexual abuse, neglect, sexual assault, divorce, family separation, grief, PTSD, Complex PTSD, and trauma-related anxiety, depression, and dissociation.
+I’ve had the honor of working with children, adolescents, and adults—from ages 6 to 70—who are navigating the impacts of childhood sexual abuse, neglect, sexual assault, family separation, divorce, grief, PTSD, Complex PTSD, and trauma-related anxiety, depression, and dissociation.

 Values that inform my work